 It’s easy to participate - just fill in a form:

-- Use the online form (the online registration are now closed)
+- Use the online form as from now

 - Or send us back the registration form sent to your home if you are a regular, or the form you received in school, to firstname.lastname@example.org